Tsoggy/School_District_Analysis/README.md

 2. The % Passing Reading is much lower, by nearly 30%
 3. The % Passing Overall is much lower, by nearly 30%

-Other changes that we would see is in school rank for Thomas High School.
-They would be the bottom-ranked school based on % Overall Passing.
+We can infer that, with the % Passing rates lowered this dramatically, Thomas High School would be the lowest-ranked school, rather than at its current 2nd rank.